oren/oren.github.io/articles/challenges-at-google/README.md

 "Yay, time-to-first answer was less than 30 minutes so customer success dashboard is all green!"

-**Learn from technology and processes that outside of your company.**
+**Learn from technology and processes that are outside of your company.**